 So why would you invite people to browse a website with an outdated look, old cheesy stock graphics, and that isn’t mobile friendly?
 It’s going to make prospects take a step back and think ‘Are these guys still in business?’, ‘Are these guys not doing too well?’, ‘I wonder if their products/services are as out of date.’

 Nowadays, website traffic from mobile devices is exceeding traffic from normal computers.
-People read the news, connect on the social media, do research on companies, and make purchases, all from their smartphones.
-If your website is not responsive, you’re losing out on valuable traffic.
-Redesigning your website will prevent you from losing out on those prospects/sales.
+People read the news, connect on the social media, research companies, and make purchases, all from their smartphones.
+If your website is not mobile-friendly, you’re losing out on valuable traffic.
+Redesigning your website will make sure this is done properly and prevent you from losing out on those prospects/sales.

 Your customers loved your website because it looked innovative and professional.
-Time is passing, and what used to be innovative is now the norm.
+Time is passing, and what used to be innovative is now the norm or outdated.

-After a while, your clients will expect to see a change or another iteration of/on your website.
-They want to see a new look and fresh content every once in a while.
+After a while, your clients will expect to see changes or another iteration of your website.
+They want to know that what they’re seeing about your company is the latest information.